alzel/kinase_metabolism/README.md

 ## Dependencies

-Most of the figure files plots should work solely with `tidyverse` package.
+Most of the R notebook code chunks should work solely using `tidyverse` package.
 There are however places where additional functions called from the following packages: `gridExtra, reshape2, RColorBrewer, ggthemes, cluster, ggrepel`.
-Please see `sessionInfo()` output in the end each FigureN.md for more information.
+Please see `sessionInfo()` output at the end each FigureN.md for more information.

-If you have additional questions please contact me via email.
+If you have additional questions please contact me via email or best if you open an issue directly on github.
 You can find my email on our group's research page: http://www.zelezniaklab.org